My Way Home (Scrubs)

-"My Way Home" is the seventh episode of season five and the 100th episode of the American comedy drama Scrubs.
-It originally aired on January 24, 2006 on NBC.
+"My Way Home" is the seventh episode of fifth season and the 100th episode of the American television sitcom Scrubs.
+Written by Neil Goldman and Garrett Donovan, and directed by series main star Zach Braff, it originally aired on January 24, 2006 on NBC.

 The episode's references to The Wizard of Oz were called a "sly, circuitous homage" when Scrubs received a Peabody Award in 2006 for "fearlessly smashing traditional comic formulas, all the while respecting the deepest emotional and moral issues of its life-and-death setting."

 Plot

 On his day off, J.D. gets called into work by Keith.
 It turns out that Dr. Cox told Keith to call J.D. to let him see what it feels like to be pestered over little things, as J.D. had done to Cox as an intern.
 Laverne's gospel choir is also present, singing a song called "Payback is a Bitch".
 Elliot is basking in the warmth of being seen as an endocrinology expert by her interns.
 In reality, however, around the hospital she is hiding pages of notes and books with the answers on them.
 Turk attempts to convince a family to take their brain-dead son off life support so the hospital can perform its first on-site heart transplant, in which Turk will be allowed to assist if he is successful in persuading the family.
 Meanwhile, Carla jumps at the opportunity to look after Dr. Cox's young son Jack.

 However, the crew finds challenges awaiting them.
 J.D. just wants to head home and is constantly waylaid by requests for assistance.
 Elliot is forced to conduct a seminar with several endocrinology specialists.
 Turk's dishonesty with the coma patient's family damages his credibility.
 Carla can't stand having Jack around and begins to doubt if she's cut out to be a parent.

 Eventually, all of J.D.'s friends discover they already had what they were looking for all along.
 Elliot finds that she has been unknowingly memorizing her notes and therefore already has the "brains" to go to the meeting.
 Turk, after being completely honest with the coma patient's parents, convinces them to pull the plug and learns the coma patient carried a donor card allowing the "heart" transplant.
 Carla learns from Dr. Cox that she'll feel different about her own child than she does other people's and will find the "courage" she needs.
 Later, as they put their skills to good use, J.D. is finally allowed to go home.